aoterodelaroza/critic2/README.md

 Note that the compilation flags for compilers different from ifort and gfortran regarding parallelization may not be correct.

-In the case of ifort (and maybe other compilers), it may be necessary in some cases to increase the stack size using, for instance:
+In the case of ifort (and maybe other compilers), sometimes it may be necessary to increase the stack size using, for instance:

 export OMP_STACKSIZE=128MB

-This is applies in particular to integrations using YT.
+This applies in particular to integrations using YT.

 The environment variable CRITIC_HOME is necessary if critic2 was not installed with 'make install'.
 It must point to the root directory of